Adeli suit: Historical background – Space race

-Invention of the Suit
+Invention of the suit

-The breakthrough in manned space traveling was a special elastic suit, invented by the Russian Center for Aeronautical and Space Medicine in the late 1960s.
+The breakthrough in support for crewed space traveling was a special elastic suit, invented by the Russian Center for Aeronautical and Space Medicine in the late 1960s.
 The Soviet space scientists designed and developed a fully functional prototype of the dynamic correction clothing - called the "Penguin Suit".
 By wearing this "Penguin Suit", it provided deep compression force on the skin, muscle, and bone even in weightlessness.
 Thus the astronauts would not suffer from the effects of extended staying in a gravity-free environment.
 Also the scientists and the rehabilitation medicine team developed a set of intensive training program to restore and build up the astronauts' physical and sensor-motor function.
 The construction of the Suit was rather simple – shoes, knee-pads, shorts and shoulder-pads, all connected between each other with elastic elements.
 The location of the elastic bands is similar to the position of antagonistic muscle pairs.
 Two main functions were achieved – an axial load of up to 40 kg and resistance for every movement made.
 In total, the device has quite well imitated the Earth gravitation force, not allowing the brain and body of the cosmonaut to degenerate in space.
 Before the Russian suit was copied by the Americans, the USSR had an advantage of its cosmonauts staying in space for months and returning to Earth in a better condition than the US astronauts.